The Serious Danger Of Fake News On Social Media [+Examples]

 - Good viral content—use what you know about fake news to go viral in a good way: with emotionally engaging content, “shareable” articles, and excellent imagery.

-- Create a strategy—put a strategy in place now to defend yourself if you’re caught up in a fake news scandal.
+- Create a strategy—put a strategy in place now to defend yourself if you’re caught up in a scandal.
+Fake news on social media can be terribly damaging to your business.

 - Mike Wendling, 2018, The (almost) complete history of 'fake news', BBC